 The Glasswing moment changes more than social engineering.
 Frontier AI is also accelerating zero-day discovery and weaponization, which means novel exploit payloads will increasingly arrive through the same delivery channels: links opened in browsers, attachments executed in common applications, and content delivered through collaboration workflows.

 Detecting those payloads requires more than campaign pattern matching.
-A zero-day has no prior signature, so static analysis alone is not enough.
-Detection has to extend beyond what content looks like to what it does at runtime: the system calls it makes, whether it attempts privilege escalation, and what network connections it initiates.
+Signatures and static analysis are blind to novel exploits by definition — a zero-day has no prior signature to match against.
+The only approach that remains effective regardless of how novel the artifact is, is to execute the content in isolation and observe what it actually does at runtime: the system calls it makes, whether it attempts privilege escalation, and what network connections it initiates.

 Context: seeing the pattern, not just the message

 To detect novel campaigns early, a platform needs context that extends beyond any single customer environment.
-Single-organization baselines can help, but they are not enough when attacks are designed to resemble normal business communication inside a given tenant.
+Single-organization baselines can help, but they are not enough when attacks are designed to resemble normal business communication inside a given tenant — borrowing familiar language, trusted brands, valid accounts, and legitimate workflows.

 Precision: high-fidelity protection requires corroborating signals

-That requirement is what decouples detection speed from false-positive risk.
-A message with one or two suspicious indicators does not trigger a block.
+That convergent-evidence requirement is what decouples detection speed from false-positive risk.
+A message that scores high on a behavioral model but exhibits only one or two suspicious indicators does not trigger a block.
 A message is blocked when multiple independent signals align across dimensions.

 Scale: response has to propagate faster than campaigns spread